aya49/omics_asthma/README.md

     wget https://github.com/DReichLab/EIG/archive/v7.2.1.tar.gz
     tar -xvzf v7.2.1.tar.gz
-    cd EIG5.0.2/
+    cd EIG-7.2.1
     cd src/
     # may need to edit the Makefile to specify where the correct site for LAPACK and BLAS are ***
     # e.g. "LAPACK = -llapack" to "LAPACK = -L/com/extra/lapack/3.5.0/lib -llapack -lblas"
     # where -L specifies the path to the LAPACK library.
-    # LAPACK can be downloaded and installed from here.
+    # LAPACK can be downloaded and installed via:
+    apt install liblapack-dev liblapack3 libopenblas-base libopenblas-dev
     # Once LAPACK has been installed, run the following commands:
     make clobber
     make install